-Summary statistics will be produced, (e.g., mean, standard deviation), by the principal investigator (GIO).
+Summary statistics will be produced, (e.g., mean, standard deviation), by the principal investigator.
 Differences between lenses will be compared using Paired t-tests.
-Paired t-tests /analysis of variance for normal (interval/continuous) data, Wilcoxon's signed ranks test for non-normal (ordinal) data, chi-squares test for nominal data.
+Paired t-tests /analysis of variance for normal (interval/continuous) data, Wilcoxon's signed ranks test for non-normal (ordinal) data, chisquares test for nominal data.
+Comments regarding the clinical relevance of differences in subjective ratings will be based on the conclusion by Navascues-Cornago et al., Papas, et al. that on a scale of 0-100, differences greater or equal to 7 points would generally represent a difference that a patient would notice.
+Equivalence testing will be conducted for ratings of comfort, using Mintab 20.2.
+A value of - 7 and + 7 will be used as the margins for equivalence.
+Equivalence testing of visual acuity will be conducted using an equivalence margin of 0.10 logMAR.4-9

 A Binomial test will be used to evaluate lens preference questions.
 All participants who are evaluated in the study will be used in the analysis.
 In the event of missing data individual number of points will be excluded in the analysis and not extrapolated from the collected data.
-The critical alpha level for statistical significance will be set at p \leq 0.05, with adjustment for multiple comparisons.
+The critical alpha level for statistical significance will be set at $p \le 0.05$ , with adjustment for multiple comparisons.
+Confidential